Krishna-2992/Data-Marketplace/Server/SolidityCode.md

     4. then it will get all the data in an array and will return that.

 3. Constructor to withdraw the money collected in the contract by the owner

+# Sprint 2: to remove the DATA struct and introduce simple string